luhrts/monitoring/README.md

     roslaunch monitoring_examples system.launch

-For futher configuration all monitors offer a number of parameters to tune.
+To futher configure the system all monitors offer a number of parameters to tune the configuration.